Hazel Bellamy

 The tea party that was arranged by Hazel and Lady Prudence in Home Fires takes place in the Morning Room of 165 Eaton Place, and only three officers are there, along with Lady Berkhamstead and Mrs Vowles.

 Hazel befriends a shy, young airman called Jack Dyson, who, like her, has risen from the middle class.
 They soon start going out with each other.
 They go boating, see a show and go dancing, where they kiss passionately.
 The day before he goes back to the Front, Dyson goes to Eaton Place to say goodbye, but Hazel is out at the canteen.
 He then writes her a note, calling her his "only girl in the World".

 In the episode The Glorious Dead Rose gets a letter from Captain Peter Graham, Gregory's company commander telling her that her fiancé has been killed.
-Hazel comforts Rose and tells her that she know what she is feeling, because she read in the newspaper that Lt.
+Hazel comforts Rose and tells her that she knows what she is feeling, because she read in the newspaper that Lt.
 Jack Dyson MC had been killed in an aerial battle: "One grief-stricken woman urges another to be strong and to seek comfort in prayer.
 Ultimately, Hazel tells Rose – and herself – that time will help accommodate bereavement and loss."

 James Bellamy comes home on leave.
 When he opens a drawer he sees the letters from Jack Dyson and photo of him, but he closes the drawer and says nothing.

 It is November 1918 and James and Hazel argue.
 It is implied that James strikes her, and Hazel runs out crying.
 When Rose comforts her on the stairs, she realises that Hazel has a temperature.
 Dr Foley arrives, examines her and tells Hazel that she has caught the Spanish flu that is currently a pandemic.
 She and James make up, but on 9 November 1918 Hazel dies at Eaton Place.
 Rose is greatly upset by her death.
 The funeral is held on 11 November, the day the war ends, at St Mark's Church in Wimbledon.
 Hazel's parents go also to the funeral.
 Her mother is cold, but her father Arthur Forrest weeps.